ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ### Phase 1: First Bidding Round & Provisional Trump Selection

 1.  **Eligibility:** All players participate.
-2.  **Starting Bidder:** The **Original Starting Bidder** (player to dealer's left) begins the auction.
-The Starting Bidder MUST make at least the minimum bid and cannot pass on their first turn.
+2.  **Starting Bidder for Phase 1:** The **Original Starting Bidder** (player to dealer's left) begins the auction.
+This Starting Bidder MUST make at least the minimum bid and cannot pass on their first turn.
 3.  **Bidding:** Proceeds clockwise.
 Each player may:
     *   Make a numerical bid higher than the current highest bid.
 The minimum opening bid is 14 for 4-player mode and 12 for 3-player mode.
     *   Declare "Honors".
 An "Honors" bid in this round is any bid *exceeding* 18 (3-Player) or *exceeding* 20 (4-Player).
 This type of bid carries different scoring implications (see Section 6).